wormhole-foundation/docs.wormhole.com/docs/reference/sdk-docs/connect-sdk.md

 While using the [ChainContext](#chain-context) and [Protocol](#protocols) clients directly is possible, to do things like transfer tokens, the SDK provides some helpful abstractions.

-The `WormholeTransfer` interface provides a convenient abstraction to encapsulate the steps involved in a cross-chain transfer.
+The `WormholeTransfer` interface provides a convenient abstraction to encapsulate the steps involved in a multichain transfer.

 ### Token Transfers